What is the impact of banning books?

 When students lose choice in selecting books that interest them, they are less likely to read independently.
 Because school and reading are so intricately linked, the censorship and banning of books may lead to poor long-term academic outcomes for K-12 students.
 Moreover, these students will be deprived of the wonderful stories that fuel creativity and imagination—tales that can only be found in the pages of books.

-To learn more about degree offerings in the Secondary Education 6-12 program in Mason’s School of Education, please visit the program website.
+To learn more about degree offerings in the Secondary Education 6-12 and Literacy programs in Mason’s School of Education, please visit the program websites.